fanappics/buoy/README.md

 1. Run `npm run styleguide`
 1. See the changes live at `localhost:6060`

-To build and publish the new code the styleguide run `npm run styleguide:build`
+To build and publish the new code the style guide run `npm run styleguide:build`

 ## CLI